AIT-Assistive-Autonomous-Systems/2D_nonrigid_tricubic_pointcloud_registration/README.md

 information processing systems 2006, 19.*
 ## GUI

-We have implemented a graphical user interface (GUI) for testing the algorithm - it can be started with:
+We have implemented a graphical user interface (GUI) for testing the algorithm - it can be started in the [test](test) folder with:

 ```matlab
 cd test